vasilyrud/bgrapher/README.md

 ## Bgraph format

-Bgraphs are like any other graphs, except optimized for efficient drawing and greatest flexibility.
-Mainly, this means that you may need to do a bit more prep work "offline" before diving in.
+Bgraphs are like any other graphs, except optimized for speed and flexibility.
+This means that you may need to do a bit more prep work "offline" before rendering a graph.

 ### Bgraph structure

 Bgraphs are formatted in JSON.
 Nodes are represented with `block`s and edges are pairs of `edgeEnd`s.
 A Bgraph contains a list of each:

 ```
 {